bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ## Building a JavaScript CLI

-At this point  in the process I had captured all the functionality in an ES 6 module, but I still have no way to actually invoke the that code!
+At this point in the process, I had captured all the functionality in an ES 6 module, but I till had no way to actually invoke that code!

-Remember, modules are libraries that can b used **by** scripts, but they are not executable in and of themselves.
+Remember, modules are libraries that can be used **by** scripts, but they are not executable in and of themselves.

 Like simply importing jQuery doesn't actually **do** anything, importing Linkifier with an import line like the one below doesn't actually **do** anything.